quantixed/imagej-macros/README.md

 # imagej-macros
 Some simple macros for Fiji/ImageJ that we are using in the lab.

-These tools are now available via the *quantixed* ImageJ [update site](http://sites.imagej.net/Quantixed/).
+Most of these tools are available via the *quantixed* ImageJ [update site](http://sites.imagej.net/Quantixed/).
 Instructions for how to follow a 3rd party update site are [here](http://imagej.net/How_to_follow_a_3rd_party_update_site).
 This is the best way to install these macros and maintain the latest versions.

 If you want to install manually, add the contents of `macros` and `scripts` to the corresponding directories in your Fiji/ImageJ installation.